k2view-academy/K2View-Academy/articles/39_fabric_catalog/12_discovery_monitor.md

   <img src="images/monitor_new.png" style="zoom:80%;" />

-* The following image shows that the job has been completed and a new version was **not** created:
+* The following image shows that the job has been completed without creating a new version:

   <img src="images/monitor_unchanged.png" style="zoom:80%;" />